jordanbmrd/ical-rak-menu/README.md

 This project was designed to import menus from the restaurant [RAK Plouzané](http://services.imt-atlantique.fr/rak/) into its iOS calendar.
 It is therefore mainly intended for IMT Atlantique Brest students.

+The calendar is refreshed every Monday at 8 AM

 ## Import the calendar (iOS & others)

 To use the ICS calendar and get the menus in your calendar (on your iPhone for example) :